ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 to the current date's timestamp.
 Since each day has 86,400,000 milliseconds (24 hours * 60 minutes * 60 seconds * 1000 milliseconds), we multiply this by 10
 to get 10 days in milliseconds.
 This value is then added to the current date's timestamp to get the start date.
-The start date is exactly 10 days from "now".
+The start date is exactly 10 days from now.
 Similar to calculating the start date, the end date is determined by adding 50 days' worth of milliseconds to the start date's timestamp.
 This gives us a date that is 50 days after the start date.